 A developed country is defined as a sovereign state that, compared to other nations, has a developed economy and technologically advanced infrastructure.

 Most developed countries have a score of at least .80 and are considered "very high human development."
 One of Africa's 54 countries is considered to have "very high human development:" Seychelles.
 Seven African countries have "high human development":

-- Seychelles (.797)
+- Seychelles (.801)

-- Mauritius (.79)
+- Mauritius (.796)

-- Algeria (.754)
+- Algeria (.759)

-- Tunisia (.735)
+- Tunisia (.739)

-- Botswana (.717)
+- Botswana (.728)

-- Libya (.706)
+- Libya (.708)

 - Gabon (.702)

-Seychelles is Africa's most developed country with an HDI of .797, just short of the "very high human development" threshold.
+Seychelles is Africa's most developed country with an HDI of .801, just making the "very high human development" threshold.
 Seychelles is ranked 62 in HDI rankings and has a life expectancy of 73.7 years.
 The country's economic growth is mainly driven by tourism, and the GDP has increased nearly sevenfold since 1976.
 Algeria has an HDI score of .759 and is the third most developed country in Africa.
 Algeria currently has the highest life expectancy of all African countries of 76.3 years.

-Despite the progress that Africa has been making in terms of life expectancy and economy, many countries still face issues such as poverty, inequality, and conflict.
+Despite the progress that Africa has been making in terms of life expectancy and the economy, many countries still face issues such as poverty, inequality, and conflict.